 Deadstream (2022) | Goofy and Fun Ghost Hunting Satire

-There’s a ton of ghost hunting shows out there.
-It started with the reality show craze of the early 2000’s with shows like Ghost Hunters, but it’s blown up and expanded out into social media influences on platforms like YouTube.
-Countless channels on YouTube highlight and archive instances with people’s “encounters” with the supernatural.
+There are a ton of ghost-hunting shows out there.
+It started with the reality show craze of the early 2000s with shows like Ghost Hunters, but it’s blown up and expanded out into social media influences on platforms like YouTube.
+Countless channels on YouTube highlight and archive instances of people’s “encounters” with the supernatural.
 Along with these channels are the countless individuals on social media who have made their careers out of being loud, boisterous, obnoxious, screaming goons.
 Deadstream takes these elements and slams them together into a 90-minute film about an influence who livestreams his experience from a haunted house.

 Image: Shudder